Joshuaabeter/House_price_prediction/README.md

-House price prediction project using linear regression.
-I realied on regression and correlation plots to make feature selection in order to reduce multicolinearity
+House price prediction project using scikit learn linear regression.
+I realied on regression and correlation plots to make xfeaturex selection in order to reduce multicolinearity